 In 2011, the RET was split into two parts, the Large-scale Renewable Energy Target (LRET) and the Small-scale Renewable Energy Scheme (SRES).
-Certificates created under the LRET are Large-scale Generation Certificates (LGCs) whilst those created under the SRES are Small-scale Technology Certificates (STCs).
+Under the LRET Scheme, accredited generators of large-scale renewable electricity can create Large-scale Generation Certificates (LGCs), while those under the SRES Scheme are able to create Small-scale Technology Certificates (STCs).